-This course is the first of two devoted to the application of anatomy, biomechanics and kinesiology to movement disorders of the lumbar spine and lower quarter.
+PHYTH 726 Functional Anatomy, Biomechanics and Kinesiology II (3 units) This course is the second of two courses devoted to the application of anatomy, biomechanics and kinesiology to movement disorders of the cervical spine and upper quarter.
 The emphasis is on the relationship between structure and function of the systems involved in movement and the implications of pathologies and impairments that affect movement.
 There is significant laboratory time in which the student applies concepts of kinesiology and biomechanics to problems associated with movement and analyzes movement using these concepts.
+Abnormal gait analysis is included.
+Prerequisites: Successful completion of PHYTH 723, PHYTH 724.
 (2 hours lecture, 3 hours lab)